Frequently Asked Questions

 Yes - Tourism Victoria operates an information kiosk at Ogden Terminal where visitors can find information on local tours and attractions.
 The kiosk will open 30 minutes before a ship’s arrival, and stay open for a minimum of two hours.
 Depending on business volume, staff will keep the kiosk open beyond the two hours.

-If the kiosk is closed, visitors can visit Tourism Victoria website at www.tourismvictoria.com for more information.
+If the kiosk is closed, visitors can visit Destination Greater Victoria website at www.tourismvictoria.com for more information.

 Where can I buy a souvenir of my stop in Victoria if I don’t want to go into downtown?